 REAC/TS maintains a cytogenetic biodosimetry laboratory that supports the medical community in the evaluation, triage and management of patients with acute radiation injuries.

-The ORISE beryllium testing laboratory is one of only four labs in the U.S. that can perform beryllium lymphocyte proliferation testing and is one of the top two in terms of number of tests performed and accuracy of results.
+The ORISE beryllium testing laboratory is one of only three labs in the U.S. that can perform beryllium lymphocyte proliferation testing and is one of the top two in terms of number of tests performed and accuracy of results.

 ORISE operate a radiochemistry laboratory that performs independent analysis of environmental samples collected at survey sites.